JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 ## User Interface Add-Ons

 Plugins in this category apply various changes to the standard user interface of the IDE.
 Some newly added components are interactive and provide new functionality, while others are limited to visual modifications only.
-The [Background Image](https://plugins.jetbrains.com/plugin/72) plugin may serve as an example.
+The [Random Background](https://plugins.jetbrains.com/plugin/9692-random-background) plugin may serve as an example.